British Compressed Gases Association

 The British Compressed Gases Association is the UK's trade association for companies in the industrial, medical and food gases industry.
 BCGA was established in August 1971, succeeding the British Acetylene Association, which was formed in 1901.

 Overview

-The BCGA represents companies that make, supply or distribute industrial, medical and food gases in the UK, who sell related equipment, install distribution systems and who are providers of specialist health, safety, quality, inspection and training services.
-It represents the interests of 100+ member companies.
-It is primarily a safety and technical Trade Association, in support of which it provides many well-regarded best practice documents and advice on its website.
+The BCGA represents companies that manufacture, supply or distribute industrial, medical and food gases in the United Kingdom, including those providing related equipment, distribution systems, and health, safety, quality, inspection and training services.
+It represents over 100 member companies and functions as a safety and technical trade association, publishing best practice guidance documents for the industry.

 Standards

 The gases industry uses many standards and its members are represented at safety standards organisations such as BSI, the European Committee for Standardization (CEN) and the International Organization for Standardization (ISO).

 Structure

 The head Offices is based in Derby.

 Its members include all the major gas suppliers in the UK and many SME's.